 Sale of Comverse Media Holding Inc.-In February 2001, the Company sold 100% of the capital stock of Comverse Media Holding Inc. to Comverse, Inc. for \$100,000.
-The Company increased stockholders' equity for the year ended January 31, 2002 by \$298,000 which represents the excess of the consideration given and the carrying amount of the net liabilities of Comverse Media Holding Inc.
+The Company increased stockholders' equity for the year ended January 31, 2002 by \$298,000, which represents the excess of the consideration given and the carrying amount of the net liabilities of Comverse Media Holding Inc.

-Indemnification Agreement with Comverse Technology-On January 31, 2002, the Company entered into an indemnification agreement with Comverse Technology pursuant to which Comverse Technology agreed to indemnify the Company for any damages that may arise from two specified disputes which are not material to the Company.
+Indemnification Agreement with Comverse Technology-On January 31, 2002, the Company entered into an indemnification agreement with Comverse Technology pursuant to which Comverse Technology agreed to indemnify the Company for any damages that may arise from two specified disputes, which are not material to the Company.
 In return, the Company granted to Comverse Technology the exclusive control of the settlement and defense of these disputes, and the Company agreed to fully cooperate with Comverse Technology in any such settlement or defense.

-Transactions with an Affiliate-The Company sells products and services to Comverse Infosys (Singapore) PTE LTD ("Infosys Singapore") an affiliated systems integrator in which the Company holds 50% equity interest.
-Sales to Infosys Singapore were approximately \$961,000, \$4,271,000, and \$4,024,000 for the years ended January 31, 2000, 2001 and 2002, respectively.
-The Company sells their products and services to Infosys Singapore on the same terms the Company sells similar products and services to their non-affiliated customers.
+Transactions with an Affiliate-The Company sells products and services to Verint Systems (Singapore) PTE LTD (formerly-Comverse Infosys (Singapore) PTE LTD) ("Verint Singapore") an affiliated systems integrator in which the Company holds 50% equity interest.
+Sales to Verint Singapore were approximately \$4,271,000, \$4,024,000, and \$2,286,000 for the years ended January 31, 2001, 2002 and 2003, respectively.
+The Company sells its products and services to Verint Singapore on the same terms the Company sells similar products and services to their non-affiliated customers.
 In addition, the Company was charged marketing and office service fees by that affiliate.
-These fees were approximately \$56,000, \$270,000, and \$490,000 for the years ended January 31, 2000, 2001 and 2002, respectively.
-Infosys Singapore has determined these charges on the basis of its estimated costs in providing such services.
+These fees were approximately \$270,000, \$490,000, and \$361,000 for the years ended January 31, 2001, 2002 and 2003, respectively.
+The Company believes that Verint Singapore has determined these charges on the basis of its estimated costs in providing such services.